metabase/metabase/docs/databases/connecting.md

 ## Syncing and scanning databases

-Metabase runs sync and scan queries in order to show tables, views, and columns, populate dropdown menus with the right values, and suggest helpful visualizations.
-Metabase does not store _complete_ tables from your database---we only maintain lists of table and column names, and samples of column values.
+Metabase runs syncs and scans to stay up to date with your database.
+Syncs get updated schemas to display in the [Data Browser](https://www.metabase.com/learn/getting-started/data-browser).
+Scans take samples of column values to populate filter dropdown menus and suggest helpful visualizations.
+Metabase does not store _complete_ tables from your database.

 ### How database syncs work

-A Metabase **sync** query gets a list of updated table and view names, column names, and column data types from your database.
-The query runs against your database during setup, and again every hour by default.
-It's very fast with most relational databases, but can be slower with MongoDB and some [community-built database drivers](../developers-guide/partner-and-community-drivers.md).
+A Metabase **sync** is a query that gets a list of updated table and view names, column names, and column data types from your database.
+This query runs against your database during setup, and again every hour by default.
+This scanning query is fast with most relational databases, but can be slower with MongoDB and some [community-built database drivers](../developers-guide/partner-and-community-drivers.md).
 Syncing can't be turned off completely, otherwise Metabase wouldn't work.

 ### How database scans work

-A Metabase **scan** query caches the column _values_ for filter dropdowns by looking at the first 1,000 distinct records from each table, in ascending order.
+A Metabase **scan** is a query that caches the column _values_ for filter dropdowns by looking at the first 1,000 distinct records from each table, in ascending order.
 For each record, Metabase only stores the first 100 kilobytes of text, so if you have data with 1,000 characters each (like addresses), and your column has more than 200 unique addresses, Metabase will only cache the first 100 values from the scan query.

 Cached column values are displayed in filter dropdown menus.
 If people type in the filter search box for values that aren't in the first 1,000 distinct records or 100kB of text, Metabase will run a query against your database to look for those values on the fly.